 - Stone Villas

-For more details and our top recommendations, see the 10 Best Family Accommodation in Niue.
+For more details on our top recommendations, see the 10 Best Family Accommodations in Niue.

-Most accommodation on the island is self-catering, where we recommend picking up supplies on your way to your accommodation.
-There is the Swanson Supermarket just outside of the airport (turn left when you leave the airport).
-Alternatively, there are a few convenience stores in Alofi.
+Most accommodation on the island is self-catering, where we recommend picking up supplies on your way from the airport.
+There is the Swanson Supermarket just outside of the airport.
+Alternatively, there are a few grocery stores in Alofi.
 Find out more about self-catering in The Guide to Supermarkets & Food Shopping in Niue.

 Day 2 – Explore Alofi

 While other visitors are rushing to the island’s popular attractions, we recommend taking it easy today and getting acquainted with the main town of Niue, Alofi.
-This will allow you to see what services and restaurants are available, pick up your Niue Driver’s License, as well as book tours through the Visitor Information Centre.
+This will allow you to see what services and restaurants are available, as well as book tours through the Visitor Information Centre.